chetankumar2589/JobAndNetworking-Portal/README.md

 # ConnectUS: A Next-Generation Job & Networking Portal

 ConnectUS is a full-stack web application that combines the best of job portals, professional networking, and modern Web3 technology.
-Built with React, Node.js, MongoDB, and Solana blockchain integration, ConnectUS offers a seamless platform for job seekers and employers to connect, with intelligent AI-powered job matching and secure blockchain-based payments.
+Built with React, Node.js, MongoDB, and Solana blockchain integration, ConnectUS offers a seamless platform for job seekers and employers to connect, with intelligent AI-powered job matching, ChatBot and secure blockchain-based payments.

 # Deployed link:
 https://chetan-connect-us.netlify.app/